Privacy Policy

 4. How we protect patient privacy

-RobotParrot is designed so you never need to share a patient identifier — and it removes any that slip through before anything is stored:
+RobotParrot is designed so you never need to share a patient identifier — and it removes and generalizes anything that could point to a specific patient before it is stored or turned into a lecture:

-This de-identification is aggressive by design and will occasionally over-redact a clinical detail.
-RobotParrot is a learning tool, not a medical record or a covered HIPAA service — always follow your own institution's policies on protected health information.
+RobotParrot is a learning tool, not a medical record or a covered HIPAA service, and we are not a HIPAA covered entity or business associate — always follow your own institution's policies on protected health information.

 5. Your controls